ietf-rats-wg/eat/draft-ietf-rats-eat.md

 subsystems for low-power audio and video playback.
 It may have one or more security-oriented subsystems like a TEE or a Secure Element.

+Each subsystem can have a claims-set of its own.
+This is one type of submodule.
-The claims for each these can be grouped together in a submodule.
+That submodule can be either embedded in a surrounding token or be detached.

-Some devices may also be made up of subsystems each of which support attestation.
-That is, each subsystems produces fully-formed signed tokens.
+When it is detached, then a digest of it goes in the surrounding token.

+Subsystems in some devices may independently produce fully-formed attestation tokens.
+These fully-formed and signed tokens are also submodules.
+They are called nested token submodules or just nested tokens.
-In order to produce an attestation for the whole device, one that cryptographically binds together the attestations for the whole device, nested tokens are supported.
+Thus a token for a whole device includes these nested tokens and cryptographically binds together all the attestations for the device.
-A nested token is also a submodule, but one of a different type.
+Rats architecture refers to this a composite device.

 The submods part of a token are in a single map/object with many entries, one per submodule.
 There is only one submods map in a token.
 It is